 42/100 = 42%

 Notice that each of these fractions has a denominator of 100, so we can also write them as decimals:

 200% = 200/100 = 2

 To get from a decimal to a percent, we move the decimal point two places to the right (because there are two zeros in 100) and add a percent sign.
-Where did a percent sign come from, you ask?
-Check out what happens when we take a percent sign, shake it up a bit and rearrange the parts:
+Take a gander:

 When doing arithmetic with percents, it's usually easiest to turn them back into fractions or decimals first.
 Percents aren't the easiest things to work with, but they sure are nice for labeling milk.